iXcess/ixcess.github.io/_products/2_semiacc_set.md

 ---
 layout: product
-title: Compatible+ Set
+title: Semi-ACC Set
-description: Standard Set + KommuActuator for Car Controls.
+description:
+- Full Range ACC
+    - Traffic Jam Low Speed Follow
+    - Traffic Jam Stop & Go
+- Full Range Active LKC

 comments: KommuActuator is used to provide controls to the car, as the car does not have a accessible controls point.
 includes:
  - 1 x Kommu Vision